Tiffany Schirz is a Los Angeles-based multi-instrumentalist, composer, singer and songwriter.

 Recent credits include scoring music for the short film 'Day One', for the video game 'Crash Cam' by Super Squawk software, and ads for Citibank and the Bravo!
 TV network.

-Her new project, Lucy Gucy, is set to release their first single in the fall of 2016.
+Her new project, Lucy Gucy, released their first single in the fall of 2016 and was named LA Deli Magazine's Artist of the Month for November '16.

 She is featured on keyboards in the live studio session DVD of Warner Bros.
 "Studio Musician's Handbook," alongside world-class bassist Paul Ill (Linda Perry, Christina Aguilera), Kellii Scott (Failure) and other top LA session players.